-The following Music/Performing Arts courses WILL count towards the fine arts requirementfor graduation.04200420BANDFULL YEAR1 CREDIT
+The following Music/Performing Arts courses WILL count towards the fine arts requirement for graduation.
+0420 BAND FULL YEAR 1 CREDIT Class Fee: \$75.00 Prerequisites: None Students study and perform music for marching and concert bands.

-Class Fee: \$190.00 pay to participate

-Prerequisites: None

-Students study and perform music for marching and concert bands.
 There is a continued emphasis on individual and ensemble musical and technical growth.

-NOTE: Attendance is required at all rehearsals, concerts, contests, and other performances including summer pre-school band camp.
+NOTE: Attendance is required at all rehearsals, concerts, contests, and other performances including summer pre-school band camp, rehearsals, and band camp.
 See band handbook for further information.

-0421 JAZZ BAND

-Prerequisite: Audition and/or permission of director/band

-Students study and perform music in varied styles of jazz.
+0421 JAZZ BAND FULL YEAR 1 CREDIT Class Fee: \$0.00 Prerequisite: Audition and/or permission of director/band Students study and perform music in varied styles of jazz.
 There is a continued emphasis on individual and ensemble musical and technical growth.
 Attendance at all rehearsals and performances is required.
 NOTE: Students must participate in the H.S.
 Band to be eligible to enroll in Jazz Band.

-0430 HIGH SCHOOL CHORUS

-Class Fee: \$50.00 pay to participate

-Chorus is an entry-level course designed for the younger or less experienced singer with an introduction to three and four-part harmony, using different music styles.
+HIGH SCHOOL CHORUS FULL YEAR 0430 1 CREDIT Class Fee: \$50.00 Prerequisite: None Chorus is an entry-level course designed for the younger or less experienced singer with an introduction to three and four-part harmony, using different music styles.
 Attendance at all rehearsals and performances is required.
 NOTE: Chorus will be offered for 40 minutes per day for a full year.

-0431 VOCAL ENSEMBLE

-Class Fee: \$190.00 pay to participate

-Prerequisite: Audition and/or permission of director/chorus

-Vocal Ensemble is an advanced level course designed for those individuals who demonstrate and maintain the highest level of musicianship and self-discipline.
+VOCAL ENSEMBLE FULL YEAR 1 CREDIT 0431 Class Fee: \$50.00 Prerequisite: Audition and/or permission of director/chorus Vocal Ensemble is an advanced level course designed for those individuals who demonstrate and maintain the highest level of musicianship and self-discipline.
 Music performed may come from all styles, including that of an entertainment nature.
 Attendance at all rehearsals and performances is required.
 Vocal Ensemble will be offered for 50 minutes per day for a full year.
 NOTE: Students must participate in H.S.
 Chorus to be eligible to enroll in Vocal Ensemble.

-0432 MUSIC THEORY
+MUSIC THEORY SEMESTER 1/2 CREDIT 0432 Class Fee: \$10.00 Prerequisite: None